masonym/maple-cs-parser/README.md

 Item IDs are acquired from extracting `Commodity.img` from `Etc.wz` and filtering down to only certain term starts.
 This is very scuffed, I will hopefully come up with a better solution in the future.

+Packages name and Description seem to be in Item.wz.Special.910.img Package content item IDs are in Etc.wz.CashPackage.img